 Edgar Allan Poe activities should awaken students to this memorable author.

-Students enjoy Poe’s stories.
+Students enjoy Poe’s stories and American gothic literature.

 Teachers enjoy teaching Poe’s stories, and we can meet standards with his work.